-The Rapid Center is a university-based research and development center based in the College of Engineering and Technology.
+The College of Engineering and Technology houses the Rapid Center, a research and development center whose primary mission is to partner with businesses, industry and entrepreneurs to develop new products and processes.
 Within a dynamic environment for applied additive manufacturing and testing, our industry-experienced faculty and staff work with business partners to address their specific needs and to remove obstacles to product commercialization and process improvement.
 The Rapid Center fosters a culture of collaborative innovation helping clients refine existing products, develop new ones, and improve business practices.

 At the same time, our engineering, technology, and construction students, working with faculty mentors work with The Rapid Center to address real-world problems for project sponsors while gaining applied experiences during their senior capstone project.